 Costa Rica Overview

 This expedition immerses you in Costa Rica’s most biodiverse region, the Osa Peninsula.
-We meet in Puerto Jimenez and spend our first 3 days walking in the trails of the Corcovado national park.
+We meet in San Jose before traveling south to Puerto Jimenez to spend our first 3 days walking in the trails of the Corcovado National Park.
 Having gained a first-hand experience of the unique flora and fauna of the region, we spend 3 full days working on a nature conservation project, also located within the tropical rainforest.
 Finally, now fully acclimatised to the local conditions, we complete a 2-day hike to the highest point in Costa Rica, Cerro Chirripó, (3820m) for the highlight of the expedition and sea-to-sea views spanning the entire breadth of the country.

 Day 1.
 Meet in San José